 Image courtesy of Vanderbilt University Special Collections and University Archives.
 Photograph by David Hildebrand, 1986.

-Young describes growing up in New Orleans, Louisiana in a middle-class family, and his encounters with racism.
+Young describes his encounters with race and class tensions growing up in New Orleans, Louisiana.
 He recalls that it struck him as odd that his parents and other middle-class blacks did not do more to help less fortunate members of their community, but he states that his parents did protect him from the harshness of segregation in New Orleans.
 Young remembers his first experience with integrated education at the Hartford Seminary in Connecticut.
 He describes returning to the South to become pastor at a church in Alabama where he met his wife.
 Young discusses the conflicts that he sees between white American and black American culture.
 He explains the matriarchy of black family life and how the civil rights movement is changing this.
 He mentions his experiences as a civil rights activist in the South and the difficulties of the civil rights movement.
 Young describes what he calls the "schizophrenia" of the segregationist and recalls having a "warm" conversation with a police officer and then finding out that the same officer had just harshly beaten a young black girl.
-Young also describes other members of the movement, including Anna Hedgeman and Rev. Milton Galamison.
+Young discusses the contributions and ideas of several individuals, including Anna Hedgeman and Rev. Milton Galamison.

 Warren: This is a conversation with Mr. Andy Young, in Atlanta, Georgia, March 17th.
 Do you remember how or when your present views and attitudes towards active participation in Civil Rights and racial matters began?